jibon57/nativescript-wechat-login-sample/README.md

 Example of Wechat Login for NativeScript.
-Open bellow files to check the code.
+Open this files to check the code.

 Android:
 ========